Rezmason/matrix/README.md

 ---
 ### about

-This project is a WebGL implementation of the raining green code seen in _The Matrix Trilogy_.
+This project is a web implementation of the raining green code seen in the _Matrix_ franchise.
 It's built right on top of the upcoming graphics API [WebGPU](https://github.com/gpuweb/gpuweb), but falls back to the functional WebGL wrapper, [REGL](https://regl.party); its previous Three.js version is maintained in a separate branch.

 ---
 ### goals

 The way I see it, there's four kinds of Matrix effects people call ["digital rain"](http://matrix.wikia.com/wiki/Matrix_code):
-1. The green symbols that "rain down" operators' screens
+1. The green symbols that "rain down" operators' screens endlessly
 2. Scenes from within the simulation that depict green symbols streaking across everything
-3. The opening title graphics from *The Matrix*, which combine effect #1 with a "dialing" visualization and some other 3D effects
+3. The films' opening title graphics, which dazzle viewers and then draw them into the world of the franchise
-3. The sequels' opening title graphics, which combine aspects of effects #1 and #2.
+4. The "dialing" visualization at the opening of _The Matrix_ and _Resurrections_

-While there have been a lot of attempts at #1 and #3, they're all missing important parts of #4 that make digital rain so iconic.
-Here are the requirements for my implementation:
+A fan project can attempt to tackle any of these.
+However, this project focuses specifically on #1 and #3— an endless effect, visually stunning and mystifying, that feels right at home on any screen.

+The following the criteria that guided the development process:

 - **Get the right glyphs**.
 Like the actual ones.
 By now everyone's heard how the Matrix glyphs are some treatment of [Katakana](https://en.wikipedia.org/wiki/Katakana), but they also include a few characters from [Susan Kare's Chicago typeface](https://en.wikipedia.org/wiki/Chicago_(typeface)).
 The Matrix glyphs in *this* project come from the source: cleaned up vectors [from an old SWF](https://web.archive.org/web/20070914173039/http://www.atari.com:80/thematrixpathofneo/) for an official Matrix product, archived back in 2007.
 That's how deep this rabbit hole goes, friends.
 (Please support the [Internet Archive!](https://archive.org/about/))
 - **Get the new glyphs**.
-When *Resurrections* hit theaters, it debuted an expanded glyph set with a daunting *135 symbols*.
-Fortunately, in this age of higher resolution reference material and tie-in marketing, a decent sized sample of new glyphs were reverse-engineered from [a sparkly watch ad](https://www.hamiltonwatch.com/en-int/thematrixresurrections), and the rest were lovingly synthesized from frames of a [behind-the-scenes VFX video](https://buf.com/films/the-matrix-resurrections).
+When *Resurrections* hit theaters in December '21, it debuted an expanded glyph set with a daunting *135 symbols*.
+Virtually all of them were recovered from the movie trailers for this project and uploaded before the film's release! ...But they were of relatively poor quality.
+Fortunately, in this age of higher resolution reference material and tie-in marketing, a decent sized sample of new glyphs were eventually reverse-engineered from [a sparkly watch ad](https://www.hamiltonwatch.com/en-int/thematrixresurrections), and the rest were lovingly synthesized from frames of a [behind-the-scenes VFX video](https://buf.com/films/the-matrix-resurrections).
-- **Make it look sweet in 2D.** This is not a cop-out.
-There is just no scene in the movies as iconic as the digital rain itself, and while depth effects are cool, they take away from these other details that make the difference between a goodtrix and a *greatrix*.
+- **Make it look sweet in 2D.** The most versatile, recognizable and mesmerizing manifestation of the code rain is when it seems to pour right down your screen like rain on a windowpane.
+While depth effects are cool, they can obscure the details that make the difference between a goodtrix and a *greatrix*.
-- **Make it look sweet in 3D, too.** This is not me caving to pressure!
-To facilitate future support of stereoscopic and holographic displays, it makes sense to nail down a 3D variation.
+- **Make it look sweet in 3D, too.** To facilitate future support of stereoscopic and holographic displays, it made sense to nail down a 3D variation, but it looks pretty on any kind of display.
-- **The 2D glyphs are in a *fixed grid* and *don't move*.** The "raindrops" we see in the 2D effect are changes in the brightness of symbols that occupy a column.
-To get a closer look at this, try setting the `fallSpeed` to a number close to 0.
+- **The 2D glyphs are in a *fixed grid* and *don't move*.** The "raindrops" we see in the effect are simply waves of illumination of stationary symbols that occupy a column.
+To get a better look at this, try setting the `fallSpeed` to a number close to 0.
 - **Get the glow and color right.** Matrix symbols aren't just some shade of phosphorous green; they're first given a bloom effect, and then get tone-mapped to the green color palette.
-- **Symbols change shape faster as they dim.** When symbols light up, they almost never change shape, but their cycle speed increases the darker and darker they get.
-- **Two "raindrops" can occupy the same column.** This is complicated, because we can't allow them to collide.
-A useful approach to thinking about this is, each column's glyph brightness is a kind of [sawtooth wave](http://mathworld.wolfram.com/SawtoothWave.html).
+- **Multiple "raindrops" often occupy the same column.** This is complicated, because we can't allow them to collide.
+A useful approach to thinking about this is, each column's glyph brightness is a kind of [sawtooth wave](http://mathworld.wolfram.com/SawtoothWave.html), where the width of the teeth subtly fluctuate to keep things interesting.
-- **Capture the glyph sequence.** Yes, the symbols in the sequels' opening titles, which are arguably the highest quality versions of the 2D effect, change according to a repeating sequence (see `glyph order.txt`).
+- **Capture the glyph cycling sequence.** The symbols in the sequels' opening titles, which are arguably the highest quality versions of the 2D effect, change according to a repeating sequence (see `glyph order.txt`).
 This is only a technical detail, and only applies to *Reloaded* and *Revolutions*— everyplace else, the symbols change randomly.
-- **Make it free, open source and web based.** Because someone could probably improve on what I've done, and I'd like to see that, and maybe incorporate their improvements back into this project.
-- **Support as many browsers and devices as possible.** This project used to rely on Three.js's GPUComputationRenderer, which only worked in browsers supporting WebGL's [oes_texture_float extension](https://caniuse.com/#search=OES_texture_float).
-The rewrite dropped this dependency, and gained support for a broader range of browsers and devices.
 - **Whip up some artistic license and depict the *previous* Matrix versions.** The sequels describe [a paradisiacal predecessor](https://rezmason.github.io/matrix?version=paradise) to the Matrix that was too idyllic, [and another earlier, nightmarish Hobbesian version](https://rezmason.github.io/matrix?version=nightmare) that proved too campy.
 They depict some programs running older, differently colored code, so it's time someone tried rendering them.
 - **Heck, try building some homemade varieties that have nothing to do with the franchise.** See the list of links above for the full set of available versions.
+- **Make it free, open source and web based.** Because someone could probably improve on or personalize what I've done, and I'd like to see that— and maybe incorporate their improvements back into this project.
+- **Support as many browsers and devices as possible.** This project used to rely on Three.js's GPUComputationRenderer, which only worked in browsers supporting WebGL's [oes_texture_float extension](https://caniuse.com/#search=OES_texture_float).
+This dependency was dropped in later updates, and the project subsequently gained support for a broader range of browsers and devices.
 - **Promote a progressive interpretation of the film franchise.** *The Matrix* is an action film you can enjoy without critical analysis, but if you do read into it, you'll be rewarded.
 And let's be clear: **The Matrix is a story about transitioning, directed by two siblings who transitioned**.
 This is undeniable.
-Its franchise has plenty more themes, and plenty of room for interpretation, but the widely known community of misogynists who claim this imagery for their movement cannot be tolerated in any form.
+Its franchise has plenty more themes, and plenty of room for interpretation, but the communities of misogynists and bigots who claim this imagery for their movements cannot be tolerated in any form.
 This is a chance to open minds, not shut them.

 ---
 ### side note: other people's Matrix effects